 These are public caves in Tom Moore’s Jungle that are very natural and untouched.
 Therefore, there aren’t any signs, paths, or lights in Subway Cave.
 It’s handy to travel with a local guide who knows exactly where to find the best spots.
 These caves can be very concealed and you might not even know that they exist otherwise.
 I wouldn’t have even known there was such an impressive cave buried beneath the greenery and sprawling tree roots.

-The Subway Cave was a fascinating dry cave beneath the forest floor.
-Many stalactites hung down from the ceiling.
+Subway Cave is a fascinating dry cave beneath the forest floor.
+Many stalactites hang down from the ceiling.
 On the outside, they look like regular rock formations, though the inside of the rocks shimmer and sparkle like crystals.
-Unfortunately, some of the stalactites are covered with a black soot as early cave explorers, lacking the technology of flashlights, would bring torches and open flames into the caves.
+Unfortunately, some of the stalactites are covered with a black soot as early cave explorers, lacking the technology of flashlights, brought torches and open flames into the caves.
 Thankfully, the stalactites are growing back (though at a very slow rate) and are recovering from being burned.

 We really had to watch our heads as we crawled through some of the narrow passageways in the cave.
 Some of the thicker stalactites of various lengths could actually be “played” as a natural pipe organ.
 When striking the sides of the stalactite with your hand, various tones would sound.
-Don’t worry, this didn’t harm the rocks in any way – they were incredibly sturdy and weren’t going anywhere.
+Don’t worry, this doesn’t harm the rocks in any way.
+They are incredibly sturdy and aren’t going anywhere.

 After our cave and jungle explorations, it was time for lunch.
 Ashley drove us over to the Black Horse Tavern, a restaurant on St. David’s Island where you will find the most authentic Bermudian cuisine.
-Many of the locals frequent this restaurant, and it comes along with a gorgeous view while you dine there.
+Unfortunately, this restaurant has since closed.

 St. David’s Lighthouse